 But Sonoma County is much more than just wine and food.
 There are more than 60 state and regional parks that offer miles of hiking and cycling trails, horseback riding, camping, bird watching, or simply taking in magnificent views.
 Pick your pleasure: from the Mayacamas Mountains on the eastern border to the Pacific Ocean, the amazing redwood trees to family-friendly beaches along the Russian or Gualala rivers.

 The sun.
 The sea.
 The mountains.
 The forests.
-Is it any wonder that Sonoma County is said to have more artists per capita than anywhere else in California?
+It's no wonder that Sonoma County attracts artists, makers, and musicians.
 The profusion of galleries, studios, and world-class performance venues bear this out.
 The Green Music Center, located on the Sonoma State University campus, is the newest addition to the Sonoma County arts scene, and the acoustic perfection of the Weill Concert Hall draws favorable comparisons with Tanglewood.

 # # #

 Experience Sonoma County, where Life Opens Up.
 Just as wine “opens up” when it’s allowed to breathe, Sonoma County inspires visitors to open up to new experiences.
 Just 30 miles north of San Francisco, Sonoma County is one of California’s top food and wine destinations, home to more than 425 wineries ranging from rustic to regal.
 Hike among towering redwoods, cruise along rugged Pacific coastline, and get to know inviting small towns.
 Or, just sit back and take it all in.
 Because here, you’re free to go your own way.

 For a free visitors guide or information on hotels, wineries, events, spas, attractions, and dining in Sonoma County, visit www.sonomacounty.com or call 707-522-5800.